Housing Quality and Safety

 Policymakers should protect consumers from fraudulent or abusive home-modification practices.

-Multifamily housing safety
+Rental housing safety

-State and local governments should promote the safety of residents living in multifamily units.
-This includes ensuring adequate safety systems and a properly coordinated response in the event of an emergency.
+State and local governments should ensure adequate safety systems and a properly coordinated response in the event of an emergency.
 Possible safety systems could include sprinklers, fire alarms, and carbon monoxide monitors.
 Residents should be advised of emergency exit locations and other safety plans in place to prevent fatalities and serious injuries during emergencies.